 Temporary Child Support and Custody

-Can I get temporary child support or custody plan while my case is pending?
+Can I get temporary child support or temporary custody while my case is pending?

-In a divorce, child support and child custody are some of the most important issues at hand.
+In a divorce with minor children, child support and child custody are some of the most important issues at hand.
 Litigation and judicial rulings are meant to result in support and custody agreements that are in the best interest of a minor or dependent child.
 However, child support and custody must be addressed during the weeks and/or months leading up to the final judgement.

 A great deal of time can elapse from the initial filing of a divorce to its final judgement.
 In many cases, once one spouse files for divorce the couple will no longer be able to live together or carry out the responsibilities they once shared due to the nature of the circumstances that led them to dissolve their legal marriage.
 As you can imagine, this is a period of time that can be especially damaging to any children shared by the couple.
 If the couple chooses to separate before a legal divorce is granted, there is a legal gray area with respect to the rights of each spouse and their child during the time period leading up to the final judgement of their divorce.